Speed: The Measure of Motion

 -

 What are the units of speed?
-Common units of speed include meters per second (m/s), kilometers per hour (km/h), and miles per hour (mph) It's one of those things that adds up..
+Common units of speed include meters per second (m/s), kilometers per hour (km/h), and miles per hour (mph) No workaround needed..

 -